This Man's Navy: Production

 This Man's Navy was an example of Hollywood's wartime efforts to spotlight every branch of the U.S. military.
-Wallace Beery, who had served as a Navy blimp commander during World War I, was instrumental in convincing Metro-Goldwyn-Mayer to produce the film as a tribute to the Navy's lighter-than-air (LTA) operations.
+Wallace Beery, commissioned a Lieutenant Commander in the US Navy Reserve in the 1930s, was instrumental in convincing Metro-Goldwyn-Mayer to produce the film as a tribute to the Navy's lighter-than-air (LTA) operations.
 MGM received full cooperation from the U.S. Navy, including access to multiple naval airship facilities, aircraft, submarines, and technical advisors.

 The majority of scenes set at a U.S. naval LTA base were filmed at the Naval Lighter-Than-Air Station in Santa Ana, California, whose enormous wooden blimp hangars were among the largest free-standing structures ever used in Hollywood production.
 Santa Ana provided the backdrop for both daytime operations and complex nighttime interior scenes requiring extensive lighting and rigging.

 To depict the overseas segment of the story, the former Naval Auxiliary Air Facility Del Mar in San Diego County was repurposed to stand in for the forward-deployed blimp base in Chittagong, on the Bay of Bengal in British India.
 The relatively undeveloped Del Mar site allowed the production team to construct temporary structures, dress the surroundings with Southeast Asian set dressing, and stage action scenes representing the rescue mission in Burma.

 Additional aerial and stock footage of K-class airships in flight was captured at Naval Air Station Moffett Field in Northern California.
-A few scenes were also shot at the Navy’s East Coast blimp base in Lakehurst, New Jersey.
+A few scenes were also filmed at the Navy’s airship base in Lakehurst, New Jersey.
 Technical advisors from the U.S. Navy—including Lt.
 Comdr.
 Clyde E. Schetter, Lt.
-Fred M. Lloyd, and blimp manufacturer representative Hugh Allen—were embedded in the production.
-A U.S. Navy submarine and its crew assisted in staging the submarine attack scenes depicted early in the film.
+Fred M. Lloyd, and blimp manufacturer representative Hugh Allen—all contributed to the production.
+A U.S. Navy submarine and its crew assisted in staging the submarine attack scenes depicted in the film.